XdpCs/xdpcs.github.io/README.md

-# Hi, I'm Jacy Xu.
+# Hi, I'm Alan Xu.

 This is the source code of my personal website.
 You may visit it at [xdpcs.github.io](https://xdpcs.github.io).